 Qualifying Examination (QE)

 An oral Qualifying Examination (QE) would be conducted prior to the end of the second year of PhD study.
-The student must complete at least 4 core courses with a CGPA of 3.5 or better prior to the QE and must submit a QE Statement to the graduate committee in the semester prior to the QE.
+The student must achieve CGPA score of 3.5 or better prior to the QE and must submit a QE Statement to the graduate committee in the semester prior to the QE.
 The QE will assess the research progress and knowledge related to research papers for which a student has been requested to read and understand.
 The QE committee would consist of at least three faculty members selected by the graduate committee and approved by the pillar head.

 Preliminary Examination (PE)

 A student must pass an oral preliminary examination.
 This examination will be conducted by a faculty committee.
 The preliminary examination is to assess a student’s understanding of the research topic; progress towards solving the research problem; and plan to achieve the goal of the thesis research.
 The student will propose a committee consisting of at least three faculty members to be approved by the ISTD graduate committee chair or pillar head to examine the student.
 The student’s advisor will be a member of the committee.
 At least half of the chosen committee members should be research ISTD faculty.
 The graduate committee chair or pillar head will appoint the Chair to the committee.
 At the end of a student’s oral exam the committee could make one of the following three recommendations: Pass (with minor), Fail with one additional chance, and Fail.
 In the event a second chance is available, the student must re-appear for the exam before the end of the following term.
 A student failing the oral exam may not continue the PhD programme.